freakent/gone-sailing/visitor-day-sail.md

 ---
 layout: content_page
-title: Day Sail Visitor Information
+title: Information for Visitors
 sub-title: Welcome aboard Anika!
+This information will help you prepare for your day sailing with us.
 banner-image: anika-halcyon-gibraltar.jpg
 ---
 ## What to expect